RWTH Workshop FAQ

 RWTH Aachen University

-Dezernat 2.0 - International Office, Fundraising and Alumni
+Dezernat 2.0 - Internationale Hochschulbeziehungen / International Office

 Abt.
 2.2 - Betreuung / Div.
 2.2 - International Student and Scholar Services